munrocape/CSC428/proposal-draft.md

 As smartphone technology has evolved, multitasking is now supported on many mobile devices.
 This allows users to have many applications (apps) running at once and switch between them to save start up time and save state in a given app.
 Unlike PCs, screen real estate is much smaller on smartphones, meaning (for most devices) only one app can be in the foreground.
 The ability to have one app open and save state while launching another app is becoming increasingly important for users to utilize their devices efficiently.
 The mechanism by which users swap active apps can vary wildly between devices.
 Sorted lists of applications, search methods, or gestures are common interactions to switch apps on smartphones.

-Furthermore, having multiple apps open at once is now commonplace and encoraged by device manufacturers and app developers.
+Furthermore, having multiple apps open at once is now commonplace and encouraged by device manufacturers and app developers.
 For example, you may draft an email, then launch a photo editor, and then insert this edited photo into the email draft.
-Facebook, a company who previously had only one app, has split its flagship app into apps that correspond to functional components and encouragse users to seamlessly switch between them.
+Facebook, a company who previously had only one app, has split its flagship app into apps that correspond to functional components and encourages users to seamlessly switch between them.

 This paper aims to measure the effectiveness, efficiency, and accuracy of multiple methods for a user to switch to an already open app, open a new instance of an app, or close an app down.